Sheet Pan Salmon with Wild Mushrooms and Leeks

 Add the Salmon

 Drizzle the salmon with oil and season with salt and pepper.
-Add the salmon to the baking sheet and roast until it is just opaque in the center (125°F on an instant-read thermometer) and the vegetables are tender, about 15 minutes, depending on thickness of the fillet.
+Add the salmon to the baking sheet and roast until it is just opaque in the center (125°F on an instant-read thermometer) and the vegetables are tender, 10 to 15 minutes, depending on thickness of the fillet.

 Make the Compound Butter